Westward Television: Identity

 Westward Television's corporate branding focused on the sea, and mainly used a ship emblem for their on-screen look.
 The first ident featured an image of a boat on the water, before replacing the image with a stylised ship image in a circle, complete with Westward legend and channel nine and twelve identifiers (representing the Stockland Hill and Caradon Hill transmitters of the time), to a tune of four chimes.
 This was replaced in the mid-1960s by a model of the Golden Hind, shot against a black background with a simple Westward caption beneath accompanied by the Holly and the Ivy tune on brass instruments.
 This ident was altered slightly in the late 1960s to update the font to Compacta Bold.

 When colour television came to the region on 22 May 1971, the Golden Hind was re-shot against a blue background with the caption altered to include a small stylised ship image in a box in the lower left corner, followed by an outlined 'Westward TV' caption, with 'TV' in red.
 The tune that accompanied the colour television ident was originally a nautical fanfare on brass instruments, based on the song "Come Landlord Fill the Flowing Bowl", arranged by Paul Lewis.
 This formed part of a longer ident theme titled An English Overture, used at the start of each day's broadcasts.
 The short ident theme was changed around 1978 to a seven-note fanfare.
 This was Westward's final ident and remained with the company until the end of the franchise.

-In addition to these idents, Westward used a clock contained in a curved box with both analogue and digital displays, alongside the Westward Television stylised ship logo and name.
-Westward was a frequent user of in-vision continuity, with many of the station's personalities becoming well known in the region.
+Gus Honeybun, a puppet rabbit and star of Gus Honeybun's Magic Birthdays, was the station mascot for Westward Television, and later Television South West, from 1961 to December 1992.
+Gus Honeybun attracted a cult following and it was not unknown for adults to write in requesting "bunny hops" etc. 12 was the official age limit for having a birthday read out on air, so people of 40 were presented as being four and so on.
+Gus Honeybun was so identified with regional television in the south-west that when TSW's managing director Harry Turner presented the station's ITV franchise renewal in 1991 he took Gus with him.